 The Titan Fitness Functional Trainer is much like the functional trainer you’d find in a commercial gym, in that it uses commercial-grade materials, but comes in a home gym footprint.

-The Titan Fitness Functional Trainer took our top spot because it comes with seven different attachments, more than 1,000 adjustment positions, and a multi-grip pull-up bar for a great price (around $2,500).
+The Titan Fitness Functional Trainer dominates this category because it comes with seven different attachments, more than 1,000 adjustment positions, and a multi-grip pull-up bar for a great price (around $2,500).
 Plus, at 64 inches wide it’s more compact than other models so it can fit in more home gyms.

 Cooper Mitchell, founder of Garage Gym Reviews and a home gym equipment expert, has used the Titan functional trainer for many years.
 “I personally think the Titan Fitness Functional Trainer is a great value for those looking to add a compact and high-quality functional trainer to their home gym,” he says in our Titan Fitness Functional Trainer review.
 “While there’s more affordable options out there, I think paying the extra money is worth it for a more high-quality machine.